Frequently Asked Questions About Property Division In A Florida Divorce

-At The Day Law Office, we have been handling complex property division and other divorce issues for clients for more than 45 years combined.
+At The Day Law Office, we have been resolving complex property division and other divorce issues for clients in Florida since 2000.
 Attorneys Sandra Day and David Day know how to protect your financial rights while working toward a fair and enforceable settlement.

 Read on for answers to some of the most frequently asked questions about dividing assets in a Florida divorce.